Kind of Tour

 As soon as Albrecht V, a highly educated man with high interest in the arts acceded in 1550, he sounded the bell for the age of Renaissance and Humanism.
 He collected and bought antiques, books and relics, all he could get his hands on – and then he ran out of storage space.

 For the most splendid items the “Antiquarium” was built.
-The “Antiquarium” was the initial building of today’s Royal Residence Munich.
-The complex had benn growing throughout many centuries.
+The “Antiquarium” was the initial building of today’s Royal Residence Munich and the complex had benn growing throughout many centuries.
 Major additions were made by duke / elector Maximilian I and King Ludwig I, ordering his favorite architect Leo von Klenze to build the “Ceremonial Hall” and the “King’s Building”.
 King Ludwig II lined up with them, too: he added a spectacular winter garden on the rooftop to the Royal Residence Munich, thus creating a dreamscape for himself.

-And if you like: you can combine your Royal Residence Munich tour with a visit to Cuvilliés Theatre and / or the Royal Residence’s treasury.
+You can combine your Royal Residence Munich tour with a visit to Cuvilliés Theatre and / or the Royal Residence’s treasury.

 Did you know?